-COURSE CODE TRANSLATOR Fall 2019 Graduate Calendar Programs NURSING Programs (Listed Alphabetically) THE MASTER OF NURSING (MN) (PRIMARY HEALTH CARE NURSE PRACTITIONER FIELD) Programs (Listed by Department) Admission Requirements Programs (Listed by Faculty) 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable.
-Graduate Diploma Programs 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
-Consideration may be given to Registered Nurses (RN) applicants holding degrees in other cognate Search the Graduate Calendar disciplines.
-Foreword 3) Applicants must have maintained an overall B average in their undergraduate nursing program.
-Glossary 4) Applicants must have a current certificate of registration as a Registered Nurse with the College of Nurses of Ontario.
-Courses Alphabetical by Department 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.
-Admission Information 6) An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement).
-Application Information Awards and Financial Aid 7) Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent).
-Registration 8) Applications for admission must be completed by February 15.
-Academic Regulations 9) An interview may be required.
-Faculty Regulations Additional Degrees In addition: Exam and Grading Applicants must have the equivalent of two years full-time relevant nursing practice within the past five years.
-Procedures Preference will be given to Ontario residents whose work experience in nursing has been continuous and who have clinical Authorship and Plagiarism Graduation experience in one or more of the following areas: primary health care, ambulatory care, public health, community health, long term care, emergency care, outpost nursing.
-Faculty of Graduate Studies Note: This is a limited enrolment program.
-Therefore, possession of minimum published requirements does not guarantee admission Graduate Faculty Designation Information/NP application can also be obtained on the internet at http://np-education.ca.
-Calendars Standing Required for Continuation in Program and for Graduation Undergraduate Calendar Previous Calendars The Faculty of Graduate Studies and Research requires that students maintain at least a 70% cumulative average at all times.
+THE MASTER OF NURSING (MN) (PRIMARY HEALTH CARE NURSE PRACTITIONER FIELD)

+- 1) All general regulations of the Faculty of Graduate Studies and Research admission requirements are applicable. - 2) Applicants must have a Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
+Consideration may be given to Registered Nurses (RN) applicants holding degrees in other cognate disciplines. - 3) Applicants must have maintained an overall B average in their undergraduate nursing program. - 4) Applicants must have a current certificate of registration as a Registered Nurse with the College of Nurses of Ontario. - 5) Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor. - 6) An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement). - 7) Applicants whose native language is not English must submit certification of English proficiency (official TOEFL score or equivalent). - 8) Applications for admission must be completed by February 15. - 9) An interview may be required.

+In addition:

+Applicants must have the equivalent of two years full-time relevant nursing practice within the past five years.

+Preference will be given to Ontario residents whose work experience in nursing has been continuous and who have clinical experience in one or more of the following areas: primary health care, ambulatory care, public health, community health, long term care, emergency care, outpost nursing.

+Note: This is a limited enrolment program.
+Therefore, possession of minimum published requirements does not guarantee admission

+Information/NP application can also be obtained on the internet at http://np-education.ca.

+Standing Required for Continuation in Program and for Graduation

+The Faculty of Graduate Studies and Research requires that students maintain at least a 70% cumulative average at all times.
 A minimum grade of 70% is required in each Primary Health Care Nurse Practitioner course.
-A student in the Primary Course Numbering System Health Care Nurse Practitioner program who does not obtain credit in any course may repeat the course once only.
-There Research Institutes may be no more than a 3-year lapse between Nurse Practitioner courses.
+A student in the Primary Health Care Nurse Practitioner program who does not obtain credit in any course may repeat the course once only.
+There may be no more than a 3-year lapse between Nurse Practitioner courses.
 Application review will begin March 1st; applications should be made through the Ontario Universities' Application Centre (OUAC).

-Statement of Responsibility Program Requirements Statistics Canada Disclaimer This is a 24-month program designed for nurses who have a BScN.
-Notice of Disclosure, Confidentiality and Use of Total courses: 10 courses (45 credit hours) Personal Data YEAR I Main University Secretariat Fall NURS-8810.
-Theoretical Foundations of Nursing NURS-8500.
-Pathophysiology for the Nurse Practitioner (3 credit hours, 2 terms) NURS-8570.
-Advanced Health Assessment and Diagnosis I (4.5 credit hours) Winter NURS-8500.
+This is a 24-month program designed for nurses who have a BScN.

+Total courses: 10 courses (45 credit hours)

+YEAR I

+Fall

+NURS-8500.
+Pathophysiology for the Nurse Practitioner (3 credit hours, 2 terms)

+NURS-8570.
+Advanced Health Assessment and Diagnosis I (4.5 credit hours)

+Winter

+NURS-8500.
 Pathophysiology for the Nurse Practitioner (3 credit hours, 2 terms) NURS-8580.
-Advanced Health Assessment and Diagnosis II (4.5 credit hours) YEAR II Fall NURS-8830.
-Research Methods in Nursing NURS-8520.
+Advanced Health Assessment and Diagnosis II (4.5 credit hours)

+YEAR II

+Fal

+NURS-8520.
 Roles and Responsibilities of the Nurse Practitioner in Primary Health Care (3 credit hours, 2 terms)

-University of Windsor - Graduate Calendar - Current - Nursing (MN - PHCNP)